Drawing and Painting Workshop | Grades 4-8

 August 5@9:00 am - August 9@12:00 pm EDT

 August 5, 2019 – August 9, 2019

 9am – Noon

-$160 member/ $175 non-member
+$160 member | $175 non-member

 Instructor: Megan Miller

 Explore a variety of subject matter while working in the art studio and on easels en plein air (“in the open air”) in the sculpture garden.
-Learn about color mixing, wet and dry brush techniques, and shading while creating original drawings and paintings.
+Learn about color mixing, wet and dry brush techniques, shading, and composition while creating original drawings and paintings.
 Experiment with a variety of techniques on paper and canvas.
 Collage and oil pastel drawing will be incorporated into some lessons.
 Students who took Drawing and Painting 2 last summer will engage in new learning experiences, and discover new challenges and approaches to art making in this class.